atsuyaide/taskick/README.md

 INFO:taskick:Executing: remove_files_in_input_folder
 ```

+You can now launch an application that converts PNG images to PDF.

-When a PNG image is saved in the input folder, a converted PDF file is output in the output folder.
+When a PNG image is saved in the `input` folder, a converted PDF file is `output` in the output folder.
 Files in the input folder are automatically deleted at startup or every minute.

 ![png2gif](https://github.com/atsuyaide/taskick/raw/main/png_to_pdf.gif)

-These tasks are controlled by `main.yaml` and managed by Taskick.
-These tasks are controlled by Taskick, and the behavior of the tasks is controlled by `main.yaml` and `welcome.yaml`.
+This application consist of `welcome.yaml` and `main.yaml`, and Taskick manages the execution of these tasks.
+For more information, please see the [project page](https://github.com/atsuyaide/taskick-example).